 As of January 31, 2021, the Company's Articles of Association, as amended, authorized the Company to issue up to 405,959,227 shares as follows: 163,000,000 shares of Class A common stock at \$0.0000025 par value, 163,000,000 shares of Class B common stock at \$0.0000025 par value, and 79,959,227 shares of convertible preferred stock at \$0.0000025 par value, discussed in Note 10.
 During the six months ended July 31, 2021 (unaudited), the Company authorized additional 3 million shares for each of Class A and Class B common stock.
 Common stockholders are entitled to dividends when and if declared by the board of directors, subject to prior rights of the preferred stockholders.
 No dividends have been declared to date.
 The holder of each share of Class A common stock is entitled to one vote and the holder of each share of Class B common stock is entitled to ten votes.
-Prior to the adoption of the dual class structure on January 31, 2019, each share of class B common stock.
+Prior to the adoption of the dual class structure on January 31, 2019, each share of common stock was entitled to one vote.
+On adoption of the dual class structure, each share of common stock was converted into one share of Class B common stock.